Computer Programming at the Northern Academy Summer Camp

 - Hands-on learning of Unmanned Aircraft Systems (drones) with high-definition cameras, and learn how to take aerial photography and mapping

-Q1: What computer languages are taught?
+Q1: Which computer languages are taught?

 Q2: What are the differences between your computer programming class and others?

-Trillium Learning’s AWB program utilized at Northern developed a learning method that accelerates achievement.
 Students experience short lecture times, and extend practice time, to help them achieve more, and quickly build on these achievements.
 The more performance, the more fun one experiences, and the more confident the student becomes.